Thursday, 11 December 2008

 Reference Letters

 If you leave your job because you finished your contract or quit, you should get both recommendation letters and a constancia de trabajo.
 Recommendation letters speak well of you and your work.
-The constancia de trabajo should be given by the head of the company and should state whether you were full/time or part/time, the dates when you started and finished working, your title, and duties.
+The constancia de trabajo should be given by the head of the company and should state whether you were full-time or part-time, the dates when you started and finished working, your title, and duties.
 If possible, have this put in your recommendation letter as well.
 Have the constancia de trabajo signed and stamped with the company seal.
 If you’re in planilla, when you leave your job, you’ll get liquidacion, which is basically your last salary plus a month and a half.
 You can also take out all the money in your CTS.
-Be sure to ask for this.
+Be sure to ask about this.

-Training and Professional Affiliations
+Training and Professional Affiliations for Teachers in Peru

 If you are in Lima, there are many congresses and conferences for you to attend.
 If you are in the provinces, there are opportunities to go to conferences, just not as many as in Lima.
 Peruvians stress training sessions, so your school may offer these free to their employees.
 If not, try to attend a conference, as it allows you to do some networking.

-Try to have a section on your CV that lists a few of the recent conferences that you have attended.
 You can read more about training sessions in the article Conferences and Training in Peru.
-Information about the latest training sessions can be found in the Peru Job Bulletin.
 In addition, there are quite a number of professional affiliations that you can join.
 Some offer discounts for conferences and others publish newsletters.

 Month-long intensive certification courses